Message

 Excellent and Kind-hearted Therapists

-Many of our graduates are active as rehabilitation professionals at nearby medical, nursing, and welfare facilities in Osaka and Wakayama Prefecture.
 As society ages, the need for rehabilitation professionals will continue to increase.
-We hope to continue to nurture "exce llent and kind-hearted rehabilitation therapists" who can be close to and support people with disabilities, including the elderly.
+We hope to continue to nurture 'excellent and kind-hearted rehabilitation therapists' who can be close to and support people with disabilities or impairments, including elderly people.

-OKRU is a small university specialized to rehabilitation science, all faculty members work with the goal of passing down the message on the importance of rehabilitation and the latest knowledge and techniques to the younger generation.
-I hope that many young pe ople will study rehabilitation and contribute to society.
+OKRU is a small university specialized in rehabilitation science, and all faculty members work with the goal of passing down the message of the importance of rehabilitation and the latest knowledge and techniques to the younger generation.

 BIOSKETCH of Prof. Masatoshi Takeda